-If you read our previous article, you must have learned the forms of the past and negative.
-Today we will go deeper into grammar and we will study the "-sa" and "-sou" forms.
+If you read our previous article, you must have learned the past and negative forms.
+Today we are going deeper into grammar and we are going to study the forms "-sa" and "-sou".

 See some more examples:

 |美しい||Utsukushi i||beautiful||美しさ||Utsukushi sa||beauty|

 |赤しい||aka i||red||赤さ||aka sa||redness|

 - 日本の お寺 の美 しさ が好 きで す;